sharonkadamandla/AudioTranslator/README.md

 pinned: false
 license: mit
 short_description: This model translates english audio to telugu audio

+# Audio Translator
+Being a divoted christian and only software daughter in the family, I take responsibility to bring the best sermons from all over the world to my mom.
+I am making a AI Website that will traslate audio sermons to Telugu but eventually making it translate into any language.
+Stay tuned and check the latest version.

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference